MatSim91/Milestone-Project-2-Memory-Game/README.md

 - Dark Theme/Light Theme button toggler - Players can choose their desired theme by simply clicking on the button and toggling between the Dark Theme and Light Theme.
 The dark theme is set by default.

+- Music player - Added a music player playing game music.
+Added three icons from fontawesome to: pause, stop and play the game music.

 # Technologies Used

 A brief overview of the languages, frameworks, and other tools I've used on this project: